 Yapı Kredi has established the “Yapı Kredi Human Rights Statement” to serve as a reliable and comprehensive framework in managing human rights-related risks and preventing potential violations in this area.
 The declaration encompasses the principles and systems employed by Yapı Kredi in the course of its operations.

 In addition to communicating its Human Right Statement, the Bank has also developed the Yapı Kredi Human Rights Training Program for all managers and employees at the global scale in order to ensure the adoption and effective implementation of its principles.
 The Human Rights Training Program is mandatory for all employees, and is provided as a distant learning course.
-Aiming to inform all employees about the Yapı Kredi Human Rights Statement, the program is offered in Turkish, Azerbaijani, and Russian.
+Aiming to inform all employees about the Yapı Kredi Human Rights Statement, the program is offered in Turkish and Azerbaijani.
 All employees are required to repeat the training program every two years.
 The Human Rights Training Program is also included in the orientation of the newly recruited employees.

 The number of employees who completed the Human Rights Training Program and completion rates are given below: